 What if I don’t speak a word of Italian?
 How will I communicate with my host family, especially in the beginning?
 We do our best to place students who have not yet studied Italian in families that speak some English.
-Don’t get frustrated in the beginning.
+Try to be patient with yourself and your hosts in the beginning.
 You will be amazed how fast your Italian will improve.
 Remember that smiles and gestures often say more than words.
 Families that do speak English will help you out at the beginning but they are also told to speak exclusively Italian as soon as possible.

 I have a very particular diet.
 How do I work this out with my host family?
 During your initial placement with the family you will be given a bi-lingual food list that you are encouraged to discuss with your family during the first full-immersion weekend.